-Aquifer tests performed at 17 wells in the San Juan basin indicated that the transmissivity of the Gallup Sandstone ranged from 15 to 390 ft/day, with a median value of 123 ft/day.
-Values of storage coefficient ranged from $2 \times 10^{-6}$ to $3.3 \times 10^{-5}$ (Kernodle 1996).
+Aquifer tests performed at 17 wells in the San Juan basin indicated that the transmissivity of the Gallup Sandstone ranged from 15 to 390 ft2/day, with a median value of 123 ft2/day.
+Values of storage coefficient ranged from 2×10^{-6} to 3.3×10^{-5} (Kernodle 1996).
 As part of its assessment of potential tailings impoundment sites, GMRC extensively evaluated the field permeability of the Gallup Sandstone in the area of La Polvadera Canyon and the San Mateo area.
 It was determined that the Gallup Sandstone had a weighted average permeability (hydraulic conductivity) of 8.8 ft/yr in La Polvadera Canyon and 31 ft/yr in the San Mateo area, with a range of 0 to 70 ft/yr.